neverfap-deluxe/nfd-api/content/articles/INTRO-why-am-i-a-porn-addict.md

 <hr class="hrul__bottom"/>

-By changing the way you think from trying to understand reason, to trying to understand tangible processes, you also completely change the way you think about your problems.
+From reasons to tangible processes, you also completely change the way you think about your own problems.

-They no longer become about building narratives or perceptions of who you are, and instead become focused on the mechanical details of what makes you drawn to porn.
+No longer do they become about building narratives or perceptions of who you are.
+Instead, they become about the mechanical details of what makes you a porn addict.

 Because at the end of the day, addiction is a process.

-It is something you actively engage in and contribute towards.
+It is something you actively engage in and contribute towards, whether you quite realise it or not.

-Attempting to understand why this process exists (although helpful in some contexts) is a really indirect way of trying to influence how it functions.
+And although attempting to understand why you may be engaged in this process may seem useful, it is also a really indirect way of trying to influence how it functions.

-And this is precisely what we are trying to avoid.

-To be a little bit more precise, here are a list of the why’s which you don’t need to worry about:
+To be a little bit more precise, here are a list of the whys which you shouldn't concern yourself with:

 <hr class="hrul"/>